kubernetes-sigs/gateway-api/geps/gep-2643/index.md

   //   match.
   //
   // If both the Listener and TLSRoute have specified hostnames, any
-  // TLSRoute hostnames that do not match the Listener hostname MUST be
+  // TLSRoute hostnames that do not match any Listener hostname MUST be
   // ignored.
 For example, if a Listener specified `*.example.com`, and the
   // TLSRoute specified `test.example.com` and `test.example.net`,
   // `test.example.net` must not be considered for a match.
   //
   // If both the Listener and TLSRoute have specified hostnames, and none
-  // match with the criteria above, then the TLSRoute is not accepted.
-The
+  // match with the criteria above, then the TLSRoute is not accepted for that
+  // Listener.
+If the TLSRoute does not match any Listener on the parent, the
   // implementation must raise an 'Accepted' Condition with a status of
   // `False` in the corresponding RouteParentStatus.
+  //
+  // A Listener MUST be of type TLS when a TLSRoute attaches to it.
+The
+  // impolementation MUST raise an 'Accepted' Condition with a status of
+  // `False` in the corresponding RouteParentStatus with the reason
+  // of "UnsupportedValue" in case a Listener of the wrong type is used.
+  // </gateway:util:excludeFromCRD>
   // +required
   // +kubebuilder:validation:MinItems=1
   // +kubebuilder:validation:MaxItems=16
   Hostnames []Hostname `json:"hostnames,omitempty"`
-  // Rules are a list of actions.
+  // Rules is a list of TLS matchers and actions.
   //
   // +required
   // +kubebuilder:validation:MinItems=1